-Some things that can often help convince a Judge to help let you out on bail include but are not limited to agreeing to the following:
+Things that convince a Judge to let you out on bail include:

-• To check in with the police on a daily basis
+• To check in with the police daily

-As you can see, arguing for bail after an alleged probation violation is complicated and Defendants have a big burden.
-I generally recommend that if you are accused of a probation violation you get an attorney to both help get you out on bail, defend against any potential violations, and defend against any potential criminal charges that could result from the violation, i.e., if the violation is alleged new criminal conduct.
+As you can see, arguing for bail after an alleged probation violation is complicated, and Defendants have a significant burden.
+I generally recommend that if you are accused of a probation violation, you get an attorney to help get you out on bail, defend against any potential violations, and protect against any criminal charges that could result from the offense.
+For example, if the crime is alleged new criminal conduct.